devak23/literature-english/Mark Forsyth/The Elements of Eloquence/README.md

 3. **emissaries**: a person sent as a diplomatic representative on a special mission.
 4. **odious**: extremely unpleasant; repulsive.
 5. **discernible**: perceptible

+---
+26-Dec-2024
+## 07: Aposiopesis

+- Aposiopesis is ...(English punctuation by three dots)
+- There were two important trees in the Garden of Eden: the Tree of Knowledge and the Tree of Life.
+We chose knowledge.
+Once the game was up, He cursed Adam, Eve and the talking snake, and then He said:\
+  _And now, lest he put forth his hand, and take also of the tree of life, and eat,\
+  and live for ever ...
+Therefore the Lord God sent him forth from the garden of\
+  Eden, to till the ground from whence he was taken_.
+- God did not finish His sentence.
+But the point of aposiopesis is that you don’t need to go on\
+  _**When in Rome... (do as the romans do)\
+  Speak of the devil...(and doth he appears)\
+  United we stand...(divided we fall)\
+  Out of the mouth of babes... (and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger)**_
+- Sometimes, though, aposiopesis is because you simply don’t know what to say.
+This can leave you looking rather foolish, like a parent trying to get children to do something but not being able to think, o and, of an appropriate threat.
+Thus poor King Lear with his naughty daughters:\
+  **_No, you unnatural hags,\
+  I will have such revenges on you both,\
+  That all the world shall ...
+I will do such things ...\
+  What they are, yet I know not: but they shall be\
+  The terrors of the earth._**\
+  which is much verbose version of saying  _‘Tidy your room, or else ...’_

+### Idioms, Proverbs & Phrases:
+1. **out of the mouths of babes (and sucklings)**: an idiom is used to describe when a child says something that is wise or surprising.
+For example, “She's only six but she said, quite rightly, that Harry was afraid of the sitter—out of the mouths of babes, Mother said”

+### Vocabulary:
+1. **whodunit**: a story or play about a murder in which the identity of the murderer is not revealed until the end.